loopbackio/loopback-next/docs/site/Decorators_inject.md

 A few variants of `@inject` are provided to declare special forms of
 dependencies:

+### `@inject.getter`

-- `@inject.getter`: inject a getter function that returns a promise of the bound value of the key
+The getter decorator injects a getter function that returns a promise of the bound value of the key.

 Syntax: `@inject.getter(bindingKey: string)`.